 Key Takeaway

-• WikiCamps finds your camps (use filters, read recent reviews, always have 2 to 3 options).
+• WikiCamps verifies camps and finds backups (use filters, read recent reviews, always have 2 to 3 options).
 Hema navigates safely (road conditions, offline maps, fuel planning).
 Google Maps handles distances, services, and sealed-road routing.

 • Never follow Google Maps onto an unsealed road without checking Hema first.
 Google Maps doesn’t know the difference between a highway and a 4WD track.

 • Download all offline data before you leave home.
-WikiCamps, Hema, and Google Maps all have offline modes, but they only work with pre-downloaded data.
+Big Lap Bible guides, WikiCamps database, Hema maps, and Google Maps offline all work better with pre-downloaded data.

-• The daily workflow takes 10 to 15 minutes: evening camp check on WikiCamps, morning route check on Hema/Google Maps, quick adjustments on the road as needed.
+• The daily workflow takes 10 to 15 minutes: evening camp check with your curated list, morning route check on Hema/Google Maps, quick adjustments on the road as needed.